MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Method:

-We train the uncertainty network with both a cross-entropy loss between the fusion result and the ground truth semantics at each location $(x^w, y^w)$~\cite{li2022hdmapnet} and our auxiliary loss in Eqn.~\ref{eqn:kl_loss}.
-Given that the weighted average operation is differentiable, the gradients can be back-propagated to the confidence scores for updating the uncertainty network.
+We train the uncertainty network with both a cross-entropy loss between the fusion result and the ground truth semantics at each location $(x^w, y^w)$~\cite{li2022hdmapnet} and our auxiliary KL-divergence loss in Eqn.~\ref{eqn:kl_loss}.
+Given that the weighted average operation is differentiable, the gradients from both of the loss terms can be back-propagated to the confidence scores for updating the uncertainty network.